-Auditions for the Reinhardt University School of Music
+Auditions for the Reinhardt University School of Performing Arts

-All incoming music majors are asked to audition for the School of Music and for consideration for a music scholarship.
+All incoming music or theatre students are asked to audition for the School of Performing Arts and for consideration for a performing arts scholarship.
 You may also audition if you want to be a part of one or more of Reinhardt's ensembles.

 Although the incoming audition for music majors varies per major instrument, all auditioning students are expected to perform at least two solo selections, sight reading.
 The student will also take a theory placement exam and participate in a personal interview.
 All instrumentalists are expected to play two-octave major scales and arpeggios unless indicated otherwise below.
 An accompanist will be available for solo selections, upon request.
 The following guidelines are offered for each performance area: